Hagfish

 *

-When I finally saw a D.O. to address neck pain I’d been ignoring, the doctor, a man in his 60s, was assessing my cervical spine with his finger tips when he began venting about the state of our country.
+When I finally saw a D.O. to address neck pain I’d been ignoring, the doctor, a man in his 60s, was holding my head in his hands when he began venting about the state of our country.

-The downfall of the United States could be traced to women entering the workforce, he said, his voice thinning, thumbs straining against my neck.
-I know you own your own clinic, he acknowledged, clearing his throat, but -
+The downfall of the United States could be traced to women entering the workforce, he said, his voice thinning, thumbs pushing against my neck.
+I know you own your own clinic, he acknowledged, clearing his throat, but the truth is that -

-Before he could say another word, I slipped from the exam table, pulled my paper gown aside, spread my legs and covered his face in a 5 gallon bucket of snot.
+Before he could say another word, I pulled my paper gown aside, spread my thighs, and covered his face in a 5 gallon cloud of snot.

 *